-OPEN DAILY 10AM - 5PM march to october.
+OPEN DAILY 10AM - 4PM November to March.
 CARD PAYMENTS ONLY.

 It’s difficult for us today, when cemeteries are old and crumbling, to realise how new-fangled they were in the early nineteenth century.
 They were a novel private solution to a very public problem: how to dispose of the dead of the burgeoning metropolis?